swiftlang/swift-llbuild/README.md

 The `llbuild ninja` subtool also provides additional commands which are primarily only useful for developers interested in working on the Ninja support.
-These commands allow testing the lexer, parser, and manifest loading features independently and are used as part of the test suite.
+These commands allow testing the lexer, parser, and manifest loading components independently and are used as part of the test suite.

 ### `swift-build-tool` Command Line Tool

 The `swift-build-tool` product is the command line interface to the build system used by the [Swift Package Manager](https://swift.org/package-manager/).
-It is built as part of the [Swift](https://swift.org) project build and incorporated into the snapshots).
+It is built as part of the [Swift](https://swift.org) project build and incorporated into the Swift language snapshots.

+This tool is built on top of the [BuildSystem](buildsystem/) library.

 ### `libllbuild` Library